Find a wardrobe alternative you will love with these innovative ways of storing your clothes.

 Looking For More Bedroom Furniture Ideas

 We all know wardrobes are where clothes go to die.
 Many clothes are popped away and don’t get pulled back out again for years.
 An open wardrobe is a great way of combating this bad habit as you can easily see everything you own.
-There are lots of open wardrobes in the market, including smaller options if you are limited on space.
+There are lots of different styles of open wardrobes, including smaller options if you are limited on space.

 Top Tip: Matching hangers is a MUST with open clothes storage to avoid a messy, cluttered appearance.